Law, Justice and Rights

 Strategaeth addysgu a dysgu

-This course will be taught by way of 20 two-hour seminars per week over two semesters.
-Seminars will routinely require students to engage individually and in groups in acquiring, commenting upon and applying the principles and details of the subject under the guidance and instruction of the tutor.
-Students will be expected to engage in substantial private reading around the key issues presented in seminars.
+This course will be taught by way of 22 two-hour lectures per week over one semester.
+Lectures will routinely require students to engage individually and in groups in acquiring, commenting upon and applying the principles and details of the subject under the guidance and instruction of the tutor.
+Students will be expected to engage in substantial private reading around the key issues presented in lectures.

 - Hunanreolaeth - Gallu gweithio mewn ffordd effeithlon, prydlon a threfnus.
 Gallu edrych ar ganlyniadau tasgau a digwyddiadau, a barnu lefelau o ansawdd a phwysigrwydd